-I started off by working on student productions and I ended working on film sets with million pound budgets.
-I will tell you film work is not for everyone but if you want to work within the film industry the experience you get is invaluable.
+I started off by working on student productions and I ended working on major budgeted film sets in three years.
+I will tell you film work is not for everyone but if you want to work within the film industry the experience you gain is invaluable.

 How to leave your job for a career in film - Read here